-BCAAs (such as leucine) stimulate protein synthesis more so than regular dietary protein because they have already been broken down into the necessary amino acids that your body requires to carry out the reaction.
+BCAAs (such as leucine) stimulate protein synthesis more than regular dietary protein because they have already been broken down into the necessary amino acids that your body requires to carry out the reaction.
 Therefore the rate of protein synthesis increases, in addition to the amount of protein synthesis any one particular cell can carry out.
 This is a prominent explanation for how BCAAs can help maximise muscle recovery.
 Muscle repair = more muscle growth!

 ✓ BCAAs reduce the amount of protein breakdown

 This occurs by reducing the number of bases that are released which signal to break down protein.
-If you consider this in addition to our previous point, and the general formula for building muscle, it is easier to understand how BCAAs increase protein synthesis and reduce protein breakdown, which in turn leads to more muscle being built.
+If you consider this in addition to our previous point, and the general formula for building muscle, it is easier to understand how BCAAs increase protein synthesis and reduce protein breakdown, which, in turn, leads to more muscle being built.

-What Are The Other Benefits of BCAAs?
+What Are The Other Benefits Of BCAAs?

 If all that on building more muscle wasn’t enough to convince you.
 They also have several other benefits which will help you with your fitness goals.